-2 FUNDING STRATEGY - KEY ELEMENTS
+FUNDING STRATEGY - KEY ELEMENTS

 Fundamental to the valuation results is the funding strategy adopted by the Fund.
 This funding strategy is set out in a specific document (the Funding Strategy Statement or FSS for short) which is one of the Administering Authority's key governance documents for the Fund.
 In essence, the FSS sets out an overview of the approach to be used for the actuarial valuation.
-Amongst other things it outlines the assumptions, both economic and demographic, to be used in calculating the value of the liabilities built up and the contributions required correct any fund shortfall or recoup any funding surplus, and the contribution rate required to fund the benefits for future service.
-It also sets out the strategy for making good any funding shortfall/spreading any funding surplus, in particular how shortfall/surplus is expected to be financed/recouped in terms of the balance between future contributions and future investment returns, and the period over which any shortfall/surplus is expected to be recovered/spread.
+Amongst other things it outlines the assumptions, both economic and demographic, to be used in calculating the value of the liabilities built up and the contributions required correct any fund shortfall, and the contribution rate required to fund the benefits for future service.
+It also sets out the strategy for making good any funding shortfall, in particular how any shortfall is expected to be financed in terms of the balance between future contributions and future investment returns, and the period over which any shortfall is expected to be recovered.

-The FSS is the Administering Authority's key governance document in relation to the actuarial valuation.
-It sets out the funding policies adopted, the actuarial assumptions used, and the timescales over which deficits will be paid off.
-Employers are consulted about the FSS as part of the actuarial valuation process.
+The FSS is the Administering

+Authority's key governance

+document in relation to the

+actuarial valuation.
+It sets out

+the funding policies adopted, the

+actuarial assumptions used, and

+the timescales over which

+deficits will be paid off.
+The

+Employer is consulted about the

+FSS as part of the actuarial

+valuation process.